paulog/basho_docs/source/riak/tutorials/little/operators.md

 <!-- What Riak is famous for is its simplicity to operate and stability at increasing scales. -->

-Riak is one of the simplest NoSQL databases to operate.
-In some ways, it's downright mundane.
+In some ways, Riak is downright mundane in its role as the easiest NoSQL database to operate.
 Want more servers?
 Add them.
-A server crash at night?
+A network cable gets cut at 2am?
 Sleep until morning and fix it.
 But the fact that it generally hums without a hiccup, does not diminish the importance of understanding this integral part of your application stack.

 We've covered the core concepts of Riak, and I've provided a taste of how to go about using Riak, but there is more to Riak than that.
 There are details you